Often, on a Professional Wrestling

 - Wouldn't the logical choice be dropping the lowest importance match off the bottom of the card instead?

-Since Vince McMahon popularized it one can say that part of the reason for changing the main event at the beginning of the show was a counterattack against Eric Bischoff
+Vince McMahon popularized this phrase, and changing the main event at the beginning of a show.
+One can say that part of the reason for it was a counterattack against Eric Bischoff

 who, among other things, would reveal the results of taped WWF broadcasts.
 (Older Than They Think